 As the trial of Congolese warlord Thomas Lubanga starts in The Hague, Stephanie Wolters wonders why his former deputy, Bosco Ntaganda, is still a free man

 Unfortunately, events in the Democratic Republic of Congo (DRC) remind us that, in fact, the demands of international justice don’t hold a candle to political expediency and ambition.
+For while Lubanga settles into the ICC courtroom for a trial that could last at least a year, several thousand kilometres to the south, Bosco Ntaganda, Lubanga’s former deputy military commander, is in the unlikely position of being hailed as the new peacemaker in the volatile eastern Congo.

 Like Lubanga, Ntaganda is accused by the ICC of forcibly recruiting child soldiers during his tenure as Lubanga’s right-hand man.
 In May 2008 the ICC revealed that an arrest warrant had been pending against him since 2006.
 But by this time Ntaganda was long gone; he had left Ituri by the time the conflict there petered out in 2005, fleeing to North Kivu, where he soon became number two to the renegade General Laurent Nkunda, who has been fighting the Congolese army since 2004.